 The use of long-term meteorological data is important for all aspects of ecological research and

 conservation management.
-An automated network of four weather stations has been established across
+An automated network of five weather stations has been established across

 the OSBS.
 One of these met stations is part of the UF/IFAS Florida Automated Weather Network (FAWN).

 - Wind speed & Direction